 TIME AND RESPONSIBILITIES

-Participation in both tutoring programs is for the 2017-2018 school year.
-Pending the number of tutoring hours received by schools, tutors may expect to tutor up to the end of May and possibly later.
+Participation in both tutoring programs is for the 2018-2019 school year.
+Pending budget availability and the number of tutoring hours allotted to schools, tutors may expect to tutor up to the end of May and possibly later.

-Prior to beginning their tutoring role, tutors must provide a current (within the last six months), Police Criminal Record with Vulnerable Sector check, and attend (a paid), three hour orientation session.
+Prior to beginning their tutoring role, tutors must provide a current (within the last six months), Police Criminal Record Check with Vulnerable Sector, and attend (a paid), three hour orientation session.

 Tutors are responsible for their own transportation during their tutoring schedule.